arduino/arduino-pro-content/content/tutorials/portenta-h7/por-openmv-gs/content.md

 ### Next Steps
 -   Try using the Portenta and PWM to control a servo motor.
--   Experiment with MicroPythons capabilities with the Portenta M7.
-If you want some examples of what to do, take a look at the examples included in OpenMV.
+-   Experiment with MicroPython's capabilities with the Portenta H7.
+Some examples of what you could do can be found in the examples menu in OpenMV.
 Go to: **File>Examples>Arduino>Portenta H7**.

 ## Troubleshooting
 ### OpenMV Firmware Flashing Issues